Fly UX (Case Study)

 I worked as the sole UX researcher and designer, using my own research alongside course-provided usability test recordings.

-Please note: Due to the scope of this project, the process concludes at the Prototype stage, with no build or test phases included.
+Note: Due to the scope of this project, this project concludes at the wireframing stage (no build or live testing phase included).

 Objectives

-Identify conventions and mental models users already know
+• To understand the conventions and mental models users already expect

 Key Findings